andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 a given noisy classifier decides $\alpha$ and $\beta$.
 We do not need to know the correct answers to count these sample statistics of the test this classifier took.
-On the left side are all the sample statistics of the test that we want to know.
+On the right side are all the sample statistics of the test that we want to know.
 The test needs to be graded on unlabeled data.
 To grade this binary classifier we would want to know some environmental sample statistics that have nothing to do with the classifier.
 We are talking about either $P_\alpha$ or $P_\beta$.
 The